korydraughn/irods_testing_environment/README.md

 ```
 The above line will stand up 4 identical zones and divide up the full list of tests in the iRODS python test suite as evenly as possible to run amongst the executors in parallel.

+To capture machine-readable results, pass `--json-test-output` to any of the test runner
+scripts (core, topology, federation, plugin, or unit).
+The script prints a JSON summary of
+the executed tests to stdout after the run completes.

 To run specific tests, use the `--tests` option.
 If no tests are provided via the `--tests` option (as shown above), the full iRODS python test suite will be run.
 Note: The python test suite can take 8-10 hours to run.
 ```bash
 python run_core_tests.py --project-directory projects/ubuntu-22.04/ubuntu-22.04-postgres-14 \